kingjinho/notes_os/ch04.CPU_scheduling/README.md

     - convoy effect

 ## SJF(Shortest Job First)
-- Allocate CPU to the shortest process
+- `Allocate CPU to process with the shortest running time`
 - non-preemptive
 - an order changes if it finds a process which is shorter than upcoming process
 - Better than FCFS scheduling, But